restlessdesign/pestilence/README.md

 <script src="pestilence.min.js"></script>
 ```

 No fancy DOM-ready methods here—the file blindly assumes that you can load a website within eight seconds.
-If you’re really concerned about that, strip out the `setTimeout` at the bottom of the all and call `Pestilence.initialize()` when you’re good and ready!
+If you’re really concerned about that, strip out the `setTimeout` at the bottom of the file and call `Pestilence.initialize()` when you’re good and ready!

 ## Features